 In his first 25 races (including his debut race in a snowboard cross competition), he brought home two top-10 results and made it to the head-of-head duels of the best 16 qualifiers another ten times.

-In addition, he not only brought home Silver at his first ever Olympics but also earned four World Championships titles in 2009, 2011 and 2013 being the only male snowboarder to having pulled off this feat.
+In addition, he not only brought home Silver at his first ever Olympics (Vancouver 2010) and also Bronze four years later (Sochi 2014) but also earned four World Championships titles in 2009, 2011 and 2013 being the only male snowboarder to having pulled off this feat.

 After several successful seasons, he also sorted things out in his private life getting married to his long-time girl friend Nina Grissmann, daughter of former Austrian downhill racer Werner Grissmann, in August 2011.

 The young couple celebrated the birth of its daughter a year later and is now trying to accompany 'daddy' at least at the World Cup stops on European soil.